nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 ### Duplicates

 The window within which to track duplicate messages.
-This only matters if you are sending a message id when publishing.
+This only matters if you are sending a message ID when publishing.
-If a message with an id that has already been received during the window, it will be refused.
+If a message with an ID that has already been received during the window, it will be refused.
-If a message with an id that has already been received is received outside the window, it will be accepted.
+If a message with an ID that has already been received is received outside the window, it will be accepted.

 ## Builder with Advanced Options
 ```java